 The LIFT Housing Program's purpose is to build new affordable housing for families with children who are experiencing, or at-risk of homelessness.
+In 2015 and again in 2017, the

-In 2015, the Oregon Legislature committed new revenue generated from general obligation bonds to the program.
-Oregon Housing and Community Services (OHCS) is working with the Department of Human Services (DHS) and the Housing Stability Council (HSC) to develop a plan to use the newly committed funds efficiently and maximize the impact those funds will have in communities across the state.
+Oregon Legislature committed new revenue generated from general obligation bonds to the program.